 An instruction running inside a CPU is in the form of binary numbers.

 However, people tend to find writing instructions as pure binary numbers impossible.
-Thus, more people-friendly computer languages have been developed to enable them to write programs using syntax they can understand.
+Thus, programmers have developed people-friendly computer languages to enable them to write programs using syntax they can understand.

-In this section we will not be discussing individual languages, but rather the different types of languages used in programming, and how we translate human-written source code into computer-readable binary.
+In this section we will not be discussing individual languages, but rather how we translate human-written source code into computer-readable binary.

-As well as the tools used to write and convert them.
-These are called translators, and there are three types:
+We will also cover the tools used to write and convert them.
+These are called translators, and there are two types: compilers and interpreters